-Watch our 2-minute video to see why it's important to support Family Diversity Projects and our exhibits!
+Watch our short video to see why it's important to support Family Diversity Projects and our exhibits!

 Since 1996, Family Diversity Projects has created seven award-winning traveling photo-text exhibits, featuring powerful photographs and interviews with many different types of families.

 Our exhibits are designed to help reduce prejudice, stereotyping, and harassment.
 Our aim is to make the world a safer place for ALL people.